jttoivon/moder2/README.md

 This is a program for computing all pairwise huddinge distances for input sequences.
-The output is streamed to stderr with 1st line giving number N of sequences studied, next N lines give the sequences themselves, and the last N(N-1)/2 lines give i and j and huddinge distance between sequence i and sequence j.
+The output is streamed to stderr with 1st line giving number N of sequences studied and the next N lines give the sequences themselves.
+Finally there is N(N-1)/2 bytes of huddinge distances between pairs of sequences.
+The distance between sequences i > j is provided by k:th (unsigned) byte where k=i*(i-1)/2 + j.

+MODER command line option `--unique` can still be used to remove sequences close in hamming distance.

 Installing and pre-requisities